Virtual-Coffee/VC-Community-Docs/brownbags/Event Script Template.md

-# BROWNBAG EVENT SCRIPT
+# Brownbag Event Script

-## INTRO
+## Intro

-- Welcome everyone!
-We're getting started on time, we just want to give people a couple of minutes to come in and get settled.
+Welcome everyone!
+We'll get started shortly, we just want to give people a couple of minutes to come in and get settled.

+---

-- Hello and welcome to Virtual Coffee: Brownbag edition!
-Virtual Coffee's mission is to be a welcoming tech community that allows room for growth and mentorship at all levels, and to create meaningful opportunities for learning, leadership, and contribution for everyone To find our code of conduct, events, or to learn more, you can check out our website virtualcoffee.io.
+Hello and welcome to Virtual Coffee: Brownbag edition!
+Virtual Coffee's mission is to be a welcoming tech community that allows room for growth and mentorship at all levels, and to create meaningful opportunities for learning, leadership, and contribution for everyone.
+To find our code of conduct, events, or to learn more, you can check out our website [virtualcoffee.io](https://virtualcoffee.io/).

-- We just wrapped up [whatever event], and now we have some great things coming up: [list events]
+We just wrapped up [RECENT EVENT], and we have some great things coming up: [LIST EVENTS].

-- We're really glad to have you all here with us today, and I especially want to thank our presenter for being here.
-We love doing these brownbags.
-If you have a topic you'd like to see, please feel free to post it in the #brownbags channel.
-If you would like to lead a brownbag, I'll post a link to the submission form in the chat. https://virtualcoffee.io/brownbag-idea/
+We're really glad to have you all here with us today, and I especially want to thank our Speaker, [SPEAKER NAME], for being here.
+We love doing these Brownbags, so if there's a topic you'd like to see, feel free to post it in the #brownbags channel in our Slack.
+If you would like to lead a Brownbag, please submit your idea through our online form which I'll post in the chat now: [https://virtualcoffee.io/brownbag-idea/](https://virtualcoffee.io/brownbag-idea/).

 - Today's event will be (options)